 I Have a Question

-Waist: 12-17" flat across from side seam to side seam
+Bust: 17-20" flat across from side seam to side seam with a B-C cup

 All items are thoroughly checked over before shipping.
 Unless noted everything in our shop has been professionally cleaned.
 All sales are final.
 Overseas clients will be emailed to obtain agreement to our final sales policy before the order is shipped as per our return policy.